iaacornus/silverblue-postinstall_upgrade/README.md

 02:00.0 3D controller: NVIDIA Corporation GP108M [GeForce MX230] (rev a1)
 ```

-Otherwise, you don't have nvidia card, and don't proceed here.
-If you have nvidia card, install it, assuming you already installed rpmfusion repo nonfree
+Otherwise, you don't have nvidia card.
+If you have NVidia card you can install the proprietary driver from the nonfree repo:

 ```bash
 rpm-ostree install akmod-nvidia
 ```

-And after reboot, check your nvidia install with `modinfo -F version nvidia`, it should give the version number of your driver such as `510.60.02`, not `stderr`.
+Finally, check your NVidia install with `modinfo -F version nvidia`, it should give the version number of your driver such as `510.60.02`, not `stderr`.

 ## RPMFusion reinstall

-When RPMFusion was installed, it was tied to a specific version of Fedora, thus rebasing for the next release would be a [problem](https://discussion.fedoraproject.org/t/simplifying-updates-for-rpm-fusion-packages-and-other-packages-shipping-their-own-rpm-repos/30364/23), it can be fixed by uninstalling the currently installed and installing a "general" repo:
+The current RPMFusion installed by the command was version-specific as notable by `$(rpm -E %fedora)` in the command.
+Thus, rebasing for the next release would be a [problem](https://discussion.fedoraproject.org/t/simplifying-updates-for-rpm-fusion-packages-and-other-packages-shipping-their-own-rpm-repos/30364/23).
+Fortunately, it can be fixed by installing a "general" repo:

 ```
 rpm-ostree update --uninstall rpmfusion-free-release --uninstall rpmfusion-nonfree-release --install rpmfusion-free-release --install rpmfusion-nonfree-release